 Prep your skin with a gentle face cleanser.
 Rinse thoroughly and pat dry.

 Get your DIY dermablade.
 Small, single-blade razors, like the ones made by Tinkle, are the easiest to use for dermaplaning.

 Generally, peach fuzz is thickest around the jaw, neck, and upper lip, so I recommend focusing on those areas first.

 Be gentle.
 Keeping the blade relatively parallel to the skin is what you want to do — obviously, don’t cut into the flesh.

 Don’t dermablade over acne breakouts or other inflamed skin.
 Did I mention be gentle?

 Check your work with a magnified mirror in natural light.
 Go over any parts of your cheeks, chin, upper lip, or neck that are still fuzzy.

 Treat nicks by covering them with a protective layer of Vaseline or Aquaphor.

 Follow up with a rich moisturizer.
 One with hyaluronic acid is especially good for water retention, helping your skin look bright and plump.

 At the end of the day, dermaplaning isn’t a skin routine necessity, so whether or not you choose to dermaplane is a personal preference.
-At the same time, the results of regular dermaplaning — either at-home or at the salon — won’t compare a good skincare regime that includes regular sunscreen application and wisdom of dermatology.
-When you sign up for Curology, you’re paired with your own board-certified dermatology provider to bring the expertise straight to you.
-Sign up for a free trial and choose: the complete set or just a bottle of prescription cream for $4.95 to cover the cost of shipping and handling.
+At the same time, the results of regular dermaplaning — either at-home or at the salon — won’t compare to a good skincare regime that includes regular sunscreen application and the wisdom of dermatology.
+When you sign up for Curology, you’re paired with your own licensed dermatology provider to bring the expertise straight to you.
+Sign up for a free trial and choose the complete set or just a bottle of prescription cream for $4.95 to cover the cost of shipping and handling.*